JohanReitsma83/Community.Umbraco.Checklist/Community.Umbraco.Checklist/README.md

 ## Purpose

 The purpose of this dashboard is to enhance the Umbraco administration experience by providing a tool that not only leverages the existing health check features of Umbraco but also introduces a customizable checklist functionality.
-This integration aims t improve site maintenance efficiency, and ensure that all aspects of site health and administrative duties are addressed promptly and effectively.
+This integration aims to improve site maintenance efficiency, and ensure that all aspects of site health and administrative duties are addressed promptly and effectively.